-Louisa Mackenzie grew up in Scotland and did her graduate work in Berkeley, California before moving to the UW in 2002.
-Her research focus is primarily on early modern French culture which she reads through various contemporary critical lenses including ecocriticism and, more recently, Animal Studies.
-Her book The Poetry of Place: Lyric, Landscape and Ideology in Renaissance France (University of Toronto Press, 2010) is an interdisciplinary study of how a subjective and affective sense of place was produced by poetry in dialogue with cartography, land use history and other knowledge spheres.
-She teaches a broad variety of classes on many periods and themes.
-She has published two recent articles on animals and the limits of humanist knowledge in 16th-century France, but current interests are more contemporary in nature.
-She is hoping to start research on the comparative French and US histories of the Planet of the Apes archive, from an "intersectional animal studies" point of view.
+Louisa Mackenzie grew up in Scotland and did their graduate work in Berkeley, California before moving to the UW in 2002.
+They have research interests in early modern and contemporary French culture, ecocriticism, Animal Studies, and gender studies.
+Their first book The Poetry of Place (2011) is an interdisciplinary study of landscape and ideology in 16th-century poetry, articulating cartographical and land use histories with literary criticism.
+With Stephanie Posthumus, they co-edited a volume of academic essays on Animal Studies, French Thinking About Animals (2015).
+They now teach a broad variety of classes on many periods and themes, including science fiction and Francophone gender studies.
+They have published recent articles or book chapters on animals, ecological thinking and humanist knowledge in 16th-century France, while current interests are more contemporary in nature.
+They have started research on the comparative French and US histories of the Planet of the Apes archive, from an "intersectional animal studies" point of view.
+With Vinay Swamy, they have recently co-edited and contributed to a volume of the H-France Salon on Francophone non-binary identity formations.
 Community activities include volunteering with the GSBA scholarship fund, providing academic scholarships to LGBT-identified students.
-She has also served as a College Board Commissioner for AP French.
+Louisa has also served as a College Board Commissioner for AP French.

 - “Guillaume Rondelet’s Sea-Monsters and Bruno Latour’s Modern Constitution.”
 In Animals and Early Modern Identity, ed.
 Pia Cuneo (Burlington: Ashgate, 2014): 329-349.